madelgi/slate/source/includes/_static_lists.md

 object](#the-list-object), though the ``name`` attribute could be omitted.
 If present, it must match the ``name`` provided in the URL.

+[note: lol check this out]

 <aside class="notice">
 If you are trying to update the list contents, please see the <a href="#upload-list">list upload</a> endpoint.
 The ``update`` endpoint is used to update a list's metadata rather than the actual list of device identifiers.
+[Oh, and google!](www.google.com).
 </aside>